paulkarpenko/us-code-ui/uscode/title-26-internal-revenue-code/chapter-061-information-and-returns.md

 The Census of Agriculture Act of 1997, referred to in subsec. (j)(5), is Pub.
 L. 105–113, Nov.
 21, 1997, 111 Stat.
 2274, which enacted [section 2204g of Title 7](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title7-section2204g&num=0&edition=prelim), Agriculture, amended sections 1991 and 2276 of Title 7 and [section 9 of Title 13](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title13-section9&num=0&edition=prelim), Census, repealed [section 142 of Title 13](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title13-section142&num=0&edition=prelim), and enacted provisions set out as a note under [section 1991 of Title 7](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title7-section1991&num=0&edition=prelim).
 For complete classification of this Act to the Code, see Short Title of 1997 Amendment note set out under [section 2201 of Title 7](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title7-section2201&num=0&edition=prelim) and Tables.

+Section 32101 of the FAST Act, referred to in subsec. (k)(11)(B), is section 32101 of Pub.
+L. 114–94, which enacted [section 7345 of this title](./chapter-075-crimes-other-offenses-and-forfeitures.md#section-7345) and [section 2714a of Title 22](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title22-section2714a&num=0&edition=prelim), Foreign Relations and Intercourse, and amended this section and sections 6320, 6331, and 7508 of this title.

 The Social Security Act, referred to in subsecs. (l)(1)(A), (B), (5), (6)(A)(i), (7), (8)(B), (12)(C)(ii)(I), (E)(i), (19)(A), (C), (20)(A), (B)(i), (21)(A), (22)(A), (B), (m)(6), (7), and (p)(4), is act Aug.
 14, 1935, ch.
 531, 49 Stat.
 620, which is classified generally to chapter 7 (§ 301 et seq.) of Title 42, The Public Health and Welfare.
 Parts A and D of title IV and parts A and B of title XVIII of the Act are classified generally to parts A (§ 601 et seq.) and D (§ 651 et seq.) of subchapter IV and parts A (§ 1395c et seq.) and B (§ 1395j et seq.) of subchapter XVIII, respectively, of chapter 7 of Title 42.
 Titles I, X, XIV, XVI, XVIII, XIX, and XXI of the Act are classified generally to subchapters I (§ 301 et seq.), X (§ 1201 et seq.), XIV (§ 1351 et seq.), XVI (§ 1381 et seq.), XVIII (§ 1395 et seq.), XIX (§ 1396 et seq.), and XXI (§ 1397aa et seq.), respectively, of chapter 7 of Title 42.
 Sections 232, 454, 1106, 1131, 1141, 1143, 1616, 1818, 1839, 1860D–13, 1860D–14, 1860D–31, 1862, and 1866 of the Act are classified to sections 432, 654, 1306, 1320b–1, 1320b–11, 1320b–13, 1382e, 1395i–2, 1395r, 1395w–113, 1395w–114, 1395w–141, 1395y, and 1395cc, respectively, of Title 42.
 For complete classification of this Act to the Code, see [section 1305 of Title 42](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title42-section1305&num=0&edition=prelim) and Tables.

 The Railroad Retirement Act, referred to in subsec. (l)(1)(C), probably means the Railroad Retirement Act of 1974, which is act Aug.
 29, 1935, ch.
 812, as amended generally by Pub.
 L. 93–445, title I, § 101, Oct.
 16, 1974, 88 Stat.
 1305, and is classified generally to subchapter IV (§ 231 et seq.) of chapter 9 of Title 45, Railroads.
 For further details and complete classification of this Act to the Code, see Codification note set out preceding [section 231 of Title 45](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title45-section231&num=0&edition=prelim), [section 231t of Title 45](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title45-section231t&num=0&edition=prelim), and Tables.

 The Employee Retirement Income Security Act of 1974, referred to in subsec. (l)(2), is Pub.
 L. 93–406, Sept.
 2, 1974, 88 Stat.
-829, as amended.
-Titles I and IV of the Employee Retirement Income Security Act of 1974 are classified generally to subchapters I (§ 1001 et seq.) and IV (§ 1301 et seq.) of chapter 18 of Title 29, Labor.
+829. Titles I and IV of the Employee Retirement Income Security Act of 1974 are classified generally to subchapters I (§ 1001 et seq.) and IV (§ 1301 et seq.) of chapter 18 of Title 29, Labor.
 For complete classification of this Act to the Code, see Short Title note set out under [section 1001 of Title 29](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title29-section1001&num=0&edition=prelim) and Tables.

 Section 212(a) of Pub.
 L. 93–66, referred to in subsec. (l)(7)(D)(iii), (vii), is set out as a note under [section 1382 of Title 42](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title42-section1382&num=0&edition=prelim), The Public Health and Welfare.

 The Food and Nutrition Act of 2008, referred to in subsec. (l)(7)(D)(vi), is Pub.
 L. 88–525, Aug.
 31, 1964, 78 Stat.
 703, which is classified generally to chapter 51 (§ 2011 et seq.) of Title 7, Agriculture.
 For complete classification of this Act to the Code, see Short Title note set out under [section 2011 of Title 7](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title7-section2011&num=0&edition=prelim) and Tables.

 The Higher Education Act of 1965, referred to in subsecs. (l)(13)(C) and (m)(4)(A)(i), (ii)(I), (B)(i), (ii), is Pub.
 L. 89–329, Nov.
 8, 1965, 79 Stat.
-1219, as amended.
+1219.
 Subpart 1 of part A of title IV of the Act is classified generally to subpart 1 (§ 1070a et seq.) of part A of subchapter IV of chapter 28 of Title 20, Education.
-Parts B, D, and E of title IV of the Act are classified to parts B (§ 1071 et seq.), C (§ 1087a et seq.), and D (§ 1087aa et seq.) of subchapter IV of chapter 28 of Title 20, respectively.
+Parts B, D, and E of title IV of the Act are classified to parts B (§ 1071 et seq.), D (§ 1087a et seq.), and E (§ 1087aa et seq.), respectively, of subchapter IV of chapter 28 of Title 20.
 For complete classification of this Act to the Code, see Short Title note set out under [section 1001 of Title 20](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title20-section1001&num=0&edition=prelim) and Tables.

 The Patient Protection and Affordable Care Act, referred to in subsec. (l)(21)(A), (B), is Pub.
 L. 111–148, Mar.
 23, 2010, 124 Stat.
 119. Sections 1331 and 1402 of the Act are classified to sections 18051 and 18071, respectively, of Title 42, The Public Health and Welfare.
 For complete classification of this Act to the Code, see Short Title note set out under [section 18001 of Title 42](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title42-section18001&num=0&edition=prelim) and Tables.

 Section 3(a)(1) of the Migration and Refugee Assistance Act of 1962, referred to in subsec. (m)(4)(A)(ii)(II), is classified to [section 2602(a)(1) of Title 22](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title22-section2602/a/1&num=0&edition=prelim), Foreign Relations and Intercourse.

 The Public Health Service Act, referred to in subsec. (m)(5), is act July 1, 1944, ch.
 373, 58 Stat.
-682, as amended.
-Part C and subparts I and II of part C of title VII of the Act were classified generally to part C (§ 294 et seq.) and subparts I (§ 294 et seq.) and II (§ 294m et seq.), respectively, of part C of subchapter V of chapter 6A of Title 42, The Public Health and Welfare, and were omitted in the general revision of subchapter V of chapter 6A by Pub.
+682. Part C and subparts I and II of part C of title VII of the Act were classified generally to part C (§ 294 et seq.) and subparts I (§ 294 et seq.) and II (§ 294m et seq.), respectively, of part C of subchapter V of chapter 6A of Title 42, The Public Health and Welfare, and were omitted in the general revision of subchapter V of chapter 6A by Pub.
 L. 102–408, title I, § 102, Oct.
 13, 1992, 106 Stat.
 1994.
 Pub.
 L. 102–408 enacted a new part C, relating to training in primary health care, which is classified to part C (§ 293j et seq.) of subchapter V of chapter 6A of Title 42.
 See subparts I (§ 292 et seq.) and II (§ 292q et seq.), respectively, of part A of revised subchapter V of chapter 6A of Title 42.
 Subpart II of part B of title VIII of such Act was redesignated part E of title VIII of such Act by Pub.
 L. 105–392, title I, § 123(2), Nov.
 13, 1998, 112 Stat.
 3562, and is classified generally to part E (§ 297a et seq.) of subchapter VI of chapter 6A of Title 42.
 Section 737 of the Act was classified to [section 294j of Title 42](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title42-section294j&num=0&edition=prelim) and was omitted in the general revision of subchapter V by Pub.
 L. 102–408.
 Pub.
 L. 102–408 enacted a new section 737 of act July 1, 1944, relating to scholarships, which is classified to [section 293a of Title 42](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title42-section293a&num=0&edition=prelim).
 See section 292o(2) of Title 42.
 For complete classification of this Act to the Code, see Short Title note set out under [section 201 of Title 42](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title42-section201&num=0&edition=prelim) and Tables.

 The American Jobs Creation Act of 2004, referred to in subsec. (o)(1)(B), is Pub.
 L. 108–357, Oct.
 22, 2004, 118 Stat.
 1418.
 Section 625 of the Act is classified to [section 518d of Title 7](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title7-section518d&num=0&edition=prelim), Agriculture.
 For complete classification of this Act to the Code, see Short Title of 2004 Amendments note set out under [section 1 of this title](./chapter-001-normal-taxes-and-surtaxes.md#section-1) and Tables.